This article is the first in a new series where I will be looking at actors who are best known for starring in genre series and films.

 He only played Davros once, but to this day his performance is still usually regarded as the definitive take on the character

-Wisher to me seems like the perfect choice to start as he never really became that big a name even to genre fans, but he nevertheless still managed to give some of the most iconic performances on the history of television.
+Wisher to me seems like the perfect choice to start, as he never really became that big a name even to genre fans.
+Still he nevertheless managed to give some of the most iconic performances on the history of television.
 So without further delay lets take a look at the career and genre roles of Michael Wisher.

 Michael Wisher was born on the 19th May in 1935.
 He had many roles on television including in “Dixon of Dock Green”, “Z Cars” and the genre series “Moonbase 3”.
-He also had an extensive theatre career too and was a very in demand actor throughout most of his career which lasted until his death in 1995.
+He also had an extensive theatre career too and was a very in demand actor until his death in 1995.
 However it would for his work in “Doctor Who” that he would be most remembered.
-Wisher was a character actor throughout most of his career and many of his television roles were small, but he still nevertheless was always able to make them memorable and it would be through “Doctor Who” that he would be able to create his most iconic character.

 Genre/Doctor Who Roles